cyanel-it/tp-webdev-front/README.md

 Need inspiration?
 See step2 directory in this repository

-## 3 - Implement the search form
+## Step 3 - Implement the search form

 Now let's put peaces together.
 Let's begin to make things dynamic by implementing the first request in HMTL/JavaScript

 ### Expected result

-- Make the departments list dynamic
+- Make the departments list dynamic (fill select with option with javascript)
-- A click on search trigger a call to the API
+- Create the search URL to run when user click on search (addEventListener and document.querySelector)
+- Run the request (provided getJsondata function in get_data.js)
 - The result is displayed in the JavaScript console in a raw format

 ### Tips & help